An Introduction to Wheeler Middle School from Director Vanessa O’Driscoll

 Q: How do you describe Wheeler Middle School?

 A: Wheeler Middle School is a busy place.
 As I write this, the students are streaming back into the building from their second outdoor recess of the day.
-It’s a raw January day, the world is facing unprecedented challenges, and being an adolescent is hard.
+It’s a raw January day and being an adolescent is hard.
 But these kids are singing, laughing, and chattering over each other with instantly recognizable joy.
 Now, they head into their next classes, where their focus will shift from the hilarity of their playground antics to the curricular topic of the day.
-At various points today, some students are working with a small group to create a video clip teaching systems of equations, or building a fire at Wheeler Farm and cooking lunch over it, or collaborating with a non-profit organization that helps refugees acclimate to life in Rhode Island, or using burgeoning geographical skills to discern the location of an international middle school class on a mystery Skype, or staging a Spanish-language fashion show, or sharing original personal narrative poetry collections in self-designed chapbooks, or sculpting a larger-than-life but utterly lifelike bird out of clay, or practicing the 50m butterfly on the swim team, or designing and building digital and paper models of theatrical sets, or collaborating in code in the Aerie game design class, or peering through microscopes looking at teeny shrimp.
-And two students and their teacher just stopped me in the hallway to excitedly tell me about the 3D model they’ll be making in Tinkercad of a city water infiltration system, used to capture, soak, and filter stormwater before it returns to the water table.
+At various points today, some students are working with a small group to create a video clip teaching systems of equations, or building a fire at the farm and cooking lunch over it, or collaborating with a non-profit organization that helps refugees acclimate to life in Rhode Island, or using burgeoning geographical skills to discern the location of an international middle school class on a mystery Skype, or, staging a Spanish language fashion show, or sharing original personal narrative poetry collections in self-designed chapbooks, or sculpting a larger-than-life but utterly lifelike bird out of clay, or practicing the 50m butterfly on the Swim team, or designing and building digital and paper models of theatrical sets, or collaborating in code in the Aerie game design class, or peering through microscopes looking at teeny shrimp.
+And two students and their teacher just stopped me in the hallway to excitedly tell me about the 3D model they’ll be making in TinkerCAD of a city water infiltration system that is used to capture, soak, and filter stormwater before it returns to the water table.
 Like I said, busy.

 Q: That’s an incredible amount of activity!
 You’ve already started to speak to some of this, but across Wheeler, we aim to provide a personalized, rigorous, and joyful education.
 How is that reflected in the Middle School experience?